jdbedics/clu-msclin-thesis-handbook/01-checklist.Rmd

 **Creating a transparent and reproducible workflow**

-[OSF](https://osf.io/) is repository that allows you to transparenlty share your work with the larger scientific community.
+[OSF](https://osf.io/) is repository that allows you to transparently share your work with the larger scientific community.
 During the course of the program, you will be using the OSF to organize your thesis and other independent research projects.
 Instructions for setting up an OSF project can be found [here](https://speakerdeck.com/jdbedics/osf-setup-and-class-project-introduction) and will be reviewed with Dr. Bedics at your first advising meeting.

+In addition to organizing your workflow, OSF allows students to showcase their work to their peers and potential employers and doctoral advisors.
+Students in the thesis option are required to use OSF and it is strongly recommended for students completing the research project.

-**Due**: October 1st, First Year
+**Due**: October 1st, first year.

 ___